Montana-Media-Arts/220-creative-coding2-Spring2023/modules/week-5/_posts/2005-01-01-changing-animations.md

 We can do the same thing, but read in a different file and then populate the run array.
 What might this look like?

 We will still use the `imageclass.js` and we will create a new file for running.

+In addition, the video section will highlight some changes that can be made to an external class to make the images and animations appear and contain more of the functionality.

 </div>
 </div>